Shawinigan Handshake: Aftermath and legacy

-In his 2007 autobiography, Chrétien described his reaction to Clennett's approach as stemming in part from the trauma of the assassination attempt: "my reaction was instinctive and probably angrier than it would have been otherwise".
-Bill Clennett has since run for provincial office, standing as a Québec solidaire candidate in Hull in Quebec's 2007 and 2008 provincial elections, ranking third in 2008 after the Liberal Party of Quebec and the Parti Québécois.
+In his 2007 autobiography, Chrétien described his reaction to Clennett's approach as stemming in part from the trauma of the November 5, 1995 assassination attempt by André Dallaire: "my reaction was instinctive and probably angrier than it would have been otherwise".

+Bill Clennett later stood as a Québec solidaire candidate for the National Assembly of Quebec in the riding of Hull, but ended his political career after 4 unsuccessful attempts.

 The epithet and incident remain enduring popular local lore in Shawinigan, decades after the incident.
 Following the incident, popular Canadian TV sports personality Don Cherry commented that he liked politicians being direct in this manner, and the performance of Chrétien in particular.
 Shawinigan microbrewery Trou du Diable has released an award-winning beer named "Shawinigan Handshake" with Prime Minister Jean Chrétien strangling Cherry on its label, in honour of the local lore.
 Since the incident, many celebrities and politicians have been jokingly held by Chrétien in the famous chokehold, when visiting him in Shawinigan.
 These include Cherry, politician Michael Ignatieff, comedian Rick Mercer, and Prime Minister Justin Trudeau.